Wordplay (musician): Music

-Wordplay has been a recording artist since 2006, described by britishhiphop.co.uk as being "...among the absolute zenith of British MCs that are carrying more than their fair weight of intellect and integrity that keeps this scene rolling.
-Well recognised for his work with rapper Lowkey; Wordplay matches lyrical flow with mental faculty, conscious content with brilliant beats.
-A favourite all over the scene, and a reminder of the essence of hip hop for many."
+Wordplay has been a recording artist since 2006.
+He is recognised for his work with rapper Lowkey.

 It was not until 7 March 2009 that Wordplay appeared on an official release in the form of "Alphabet Assassins", the 10th track from the debut Mongrel album Better Than Heavy, released through the label Wall of Sound.

 Wordplay has toured with, opened for and appeared on stage with Mongrel and Reverend and the Makers at various festivals and concerts including Glastonbury, T in the Park and Oxegen.

 In 2010 Wordplay released his latest project, An Emotional Victory.
-There was confusion as to whather this was a mixtape or an album, having been dubbed "The Fixtape" and being an entrant into the mixtape awards, then cited as being an album by blogs like Hip Hop Kings.
+There was confusion as to whether this was a mixtape or an album, having been dubbed "The Fixtape" and being an entrant into the mixtape awards, then cited as being an album by blogs like Hip Hop Kings.
 Wordplay called it "a street album" on Twitter, which was supported by other official blogs.
 The album had an unofficial release on 2 March 2010 when 200 limited copies were sold out directly from Wordplay through his blog.